Ancient Castles to Visit Near Inverness

 With its rich history, spectacular manicured gardens designed with influence from the Palace of Versailles in Paris, and stunning falconry shows featuring the native golden eagle, Dunrobin Castle is a must visit when in the Scottish Highlands.

 EILEAN DONAN CASTLE

-As one of the most recognisable castles in Scotland, Eilean Donan is the embodiment of picturesque beauty.
+As one of the most recognisable Scottish castles, Eilean Donan is the embodiment of picturesque beauty.
 As one of Scotlands most visited tourist attractions, learn about the castles rich history dating back the the 13th century at their visitor centre then sit back and relax in their coffee shop.